^

 Dosing and administration

 Locally.
-The drug is instilled during wakefulness.
+The drug is instilled during waking hours.

 Use Zimar during pregnancy

-Zimar is forbidden to use during pregnancy.
+Zimar is prohibited for use during pregnancy.

 Contraindications